 Here’s an Example…

 Arizona Cardinals wide receiver Larry Fitzgerald is a good example.
 As a child, he did not do well in school and was a poor athlete.
 But, his grandfather began to use vision drills, such as asking his grandson to balance on a board while trying to track a dot.
 Or, he’d ask him to walk on a wood rail while focusing on an object.
 This vision training was designed to improve perception, hand-eye coordination, reflexes, focus, and more.
 Fitzgerald credits it for his successes, both on and off the field.

 Appelbaum himself suffered from chronic headaches as a child, and thus hated to read.
 In optometry school, he discovered he had “convergence insufficiency.”
 This condition is characterized by eyes that don’t turn in together, affecting close work such as reading.
 He was treated with eye exercises and his headaches disappeared.
 Now he loves to read.
 This is yet another testament to the benefits of behavioral optometry.

-According to the American Optometric Association, 60 percent of children identified as ‘problem learners’ actually suffer from undetected vision problems.
+Studies show that over 25% of children have undetected vision problems.
 In some cases, children suffering from vision-related issues have been inaccurately diagnosed with ADHD or ADD.

 These undetected and therefore untreated vision problems can impede a child’s ability to reach their potential.
 These problems commonly include:

 - Poor eye-movement control or ‘tracking issues’